Be the first to hear about new tours, literary immersives, and special launches!

 F.A.Q.

-• The Ink & Cobblestones Tour runs approximately 90 minutes.
+• The Crimson Quills Tour runs approximately 90 minutes.
 We’ll cover about one mile of walking with plenty of stops to talk, learn, and take photos.

 • We’ll walk about a mile, at a comfortable pace, with frequent stops.
-The route includes hills and uneven brick sidewalks typical of historic Boston, so comfortable shoes are a must!
+The route includes hills and uneven brick sidewalks typical of historic Cambridge, so comfortable shoes are a must!

 • All tours are led by Jessica A. Kent, founder and director of Literary Boston.
 Jessica has spent over a decade researching, writing about, and connecting Boston’s literary past and present — and she’s excited to share those stories with you!
 Read a bio above.